 - OWASA's maximum month wastewater flows have declined from a peak of 11.5 mgd in FY 2000.
-This corresponds to reduced drinking water demands by our customers, as well as our continuing investments in the rehabilitation and replacement of sewer lines and manholes. - In FY 2023, the maximum month flow was 9.2 mgd, which is about 63 percent of the WWTP's permitted flow capacity. - The projected maximum month flows indicate that we have adequate hydraulic capacity in our treatment plant for the next 35 to 40 years assuming inflow and infiltration rates do not increase.
+This corresponds to reduced drinking water demands by our customers, as well as our continuing investments in the rehabilitation and replacement of sewer lines and manholes. - In FY 2024, the maximum month flow was 9.5 mgd, which is about 66 percent of the WWTP's permitted flow capacity. - The projected maximum month flows indicate that we have adequate hydraulic capacity in our treatment plant for the next 35 to 40 years assuming inflow and infiltration rates do not increase.
 However, if the frequency of high intensity storms increases with climate change, we may need to address our hydraulic capacity earlier than anticipated.
-We are also evaluating potential bottlenecks in our treatment processes that could limit the peak flow we may be able to treat as part of the WWTP Master Plan.